uaraven/grocery/README.md

 Features to be added
 --------------------
+  - Proper error handling:
+   - On UI do not allow user to store empty title or invalid date
+   - On a server side generate meaningful error messages and return them to UI in HTTP response.
   - Authentication.
 I initially added Django auth module, but did not implemented authentication, because I already missed all deadlines.
   - API Key support for APIs.
 Also Web page to generate API keys for users.
 Currently APIs are unprotected and open to the world.
   - Mobile client.
 Should be pretty easy with JSON APIs available.